hopsoft/han/readme.md

 ```

 ##### Resource Value
 A resource's value may be a List (as one-dimensional array) OR an Object (as in HashMap, Hash Table, Hash, Associative Array, etc.), but not both.
 Both value types contain metadata about their type.
 In the case that you provide a List you must provide a count of how many items are in the List.
-For an Object there is no count..
+For an Object there is no count.

-##### List
+###### List

 ```javascript
 { ...